JedStephens/prophethyperbayes/README.md

   model <- add_seasonality(model,    name = 'yearly',
                                      period = 365.25,
                                      fourier.order = yfo)
+  # Note, you could have made these modifications earlier in the itital prophet call.
+It is your preference.

   # The model object once all modification is complete should be returned.
   return(model)